hwangsangil/hsi_mermaid/README.md

 # 🚀 Overview
-- **Automated IT Architecture** based on Information Flow from ConnectIT
+- **Automated IT Architecture**
-- This project is designed to automate the deployment of Information Flow diagrams from ConnectIT using GitHub Actions.
+- This project is designed to automate the deployment of Information Flow diagrams using GitHub Actions.
 - [Mermaid](https://mermaid.js.org/) language used for this project as **Diagram as a Code**

-## 🌐 Service Links
-> [!CAUTION]
-> Links are only available for NSC Korea Web Proxy due to security risk.
-- [IT Information Flow Architecture] - Production environment
-- [IT Information Flow Architecture - DEV] - Development environment

 ## 📋 Requirements
 - Understanding of Mermaid language : [Tutorials](https://mermaid.js.org/ecosystem/tutorials.html)